Breastfeeding and medications: What's safe?

-Wondering about breast-feeding and medications?
+Wondering about taking medications while breastfeeding?
 Know how medications can affect your breast milk and which drugs are safe to take.By Mayo Clinic Staff

-If you're breast-feeding, you're giving your baby a healthy start.
-However, if you need to take medication, you might have questions about the possible impact on your breast milk.
+If you're breastfeeding, you're giving your baby a healthy start.
+However, if you need to take medication, you might have questions about how drugs may affect your breast milk.
 Here's what you need to know.

 Do all medications pass into breast milk?

-Almost any drug that's present in your blood will transfer into your breast milk to some extent.
+Almost any drug that's present in the blood will transfer into breast milk to some extent.
 Most medications do so at low levels and pose no real risk to most infants.
-There are exceptions, though, in which drugs can become concentrated in breast milk.
+There are exceptions, though.
+Some drugs can be found in high levels in breast milk.
 As a result, every medication must be considered separately.

-Does my baby's health and age influence how he or she might be affected by exposure to medication in my breast milk?
+Do infants' health and age determine how they may be affected by medication in breast milk?

 Yes.
-Exposure to medication in breast milk poses the greatest risk to premature babies, newborns, and babies who are medically unstable or have poorly functioning kidneys.
+Exposure to medication in breast milk poses the greatest risk to premature babies, newborns, and babies who are medically unstable or have problems with kidney function.

-Most medications are safe to take while breast-feeding.
-Also, the benefit of continuing to take a medication for a chronic condition while breast-feeding often outweighs any potential risks.
+Most medications are safe to take while breastfeeding.
+Also, the benefit of continuing a medication for a chronic condition may outweigh any potential risks.

-Still, a few medications aren't safe to take while breast-feeding.
-If you're taking a medication that could be harmful to your baby, your health care provider might recommend an alternative medication.
-Or he or she might recommend breast-feeding when the medication is at a low level in your breast milk.
+Still, a few medications aren't safe to take while breastfeeding.
+If you're taking a medication that could be harmful to your baby, your health care provider might recommend an alternative drug.
+Or they might recommend breastfeeding when the medication is at a low level in your breast milk.

-If you're not sure if a medication is compatible with breast-feeding, pump, label and store expressed breast milk in a separate area until you check with your health care provider.
-If you need to stop breast-feeding permanently — which is unusual — ask your health care provider about weaning and to help you choose an infant formula.
+If you're not sure if a medication is safe while breastfeeding, pump, label and store expressed breast milk until you check with your health care provider.
+If you need to stop breastfeeding permanently — which is unusual — ask your health care provider about weaning and to help you choose an infant formula.

-With your health care provider's input, consider this list of medications found to be safe during breast-feeding.
-Keep in mind that this isn't a comprehensive list of safe medications.
+With your health care provider's input, consider this list of medications found to be safe during breastfeeding.
+Keep in mind that this isn't a full list of safe medications.

 - Acetaminophen (Tylenol, others)